Child Care Settings

 This webinar is for Child Care Health Consultants, lactation consultants and other healthcare professionals to learn how to use the toolkit and materials to educate child care providers on best practices for supporting breastfeeding and handling breast milk.
 To view the “Supporting Breastfeeding in Child Care Settings” webinar recording, click here.

-Project Toolkit (This toolkit was last updated on October 15, 2013)
+Project Toolkit (This toolkit was last updated January 2015)

 (*Note: Louisiana DHH-approved Child Care Health Consultants should use the program’s certificates, evaluation forms, and sign-in sheets.)

 To download the entire toolkit, including the Presenter/Trainer Materials and Participant Handouts, click here.

 This project and toolkit have been adapted from the “Breastfeeding-Friendly Child Care Initiative” of the Carolina Global Breastfeeding Institute /UNC Gillings School of Public Health and the Wisconsin Department of Health Services, Ten Steps to Breastfeeding-Friendly Child Care Centers Resource Kit.
 Additionally, this project has been supported so far by grants from the Our Lady of the Lake Children’s Hospital Foundation, the American Academy of Pediatrics, and the Healthy People 2020 initiative.

 For more information about Louisiana’s Child Care Health Consultant Program or becoming a CCHC, click here.

 Key Breastfeeding Resources for Child Care Centers